dafer45/TBTK/README.md

 ```

 ## Plot and print results
-The DOS is a one dimensional function of the energy and can be plotted with a Gaussian smoothing of 0.07 as follows.
+The DOS is a one-dimensional function of the energy and can easily be plotted.
+We here do so using a Gaussian smoothin of 0.07.
 ```cpp
 Plotter plotter;
 plotter.setLabelX("Energy");